Forecast updated for Friday, March 7, 2014

-As of now, November 2013, we are officially being affected by an ENSO-Neutral, or La Nada Sea Surface Temperature pattern across the Equatorial Eastern Pacific (SSTs near to slightly below average).
+As of now, February 2014, we are continuing to be affected by an ENSO-Neutral, or La Nada Sea Surface Temperature pattern across the Equatorial Eastern Pacific (SSTs near to slightly below average).

 The larger time-scale SST pattern in place right now is a cool phase PDO, or negative PDO, which stands for Pacific Decadal Oscillation.
-This is a more long term pattern, and it has made any recent years El Nino SST patterns weaker.
-All of this means a couple of things for us.
-We do not have an El Nino or La Nina SST pattern, so nothing is as clear cut as either of these can be for southern California Mountain areas.
-A wet, warm, pineapple-express is not likely to develop (El Nino), and a very dry pattern for SoCal (usually the case with La Nina) is also unlikely, so we are left with the many potential scenarios in-between.
+This is a more long term pattern (decades), and it has made any recent years El Nino SST patterns weaker.

--->After the Christmas-New Year rush, the La Nada may start to wear off, being replaced by a weak El Nino SST pattern.
-This means we could see a strengthening jet stream and increased moisture in our late winter snow storms, late January-February and through April, for more consistent powder and conditions.
+-->As the La Nada starts to wear off, being replaced by a very weak El Nino SST pattern, we could see a strengthening jet stream across the west and eastern Pacific, and increased moisture in general for late winter snow storms, moving in more directly off the Pacific as we go through March, and April, delivering better chances for snow to SoCal resorts.
 We will keep this outlook updated as more information becomes available.
-If you want to know when the snow is coming, within 5 minutes or less of us entering the data in our custom Mountain High forecast, be sure to pick up our high quality iPhone app, which comes with unlimited forecast snow alerts and many other features like the ability to send in remote snow reports, and browse all of our forecasts plus other content, or just your favorites.CM
+If you want to know when the snow is coming (and be able to set unlimited alerts for any resort), within 5 minutes or less of us (our our sources) entering the data into any of our forecasts, be sure to grab the app here

 Wide variety of natural terrain which dwarfs other S. California resorts, more on par with the Tahoe resorts in N. California.
 Most acreage and vertical ft. in S. California, including widest variety of terrain from beginner to expert.
 Widely spaced trees provide excellent glade skiing along with the only true double black diamond runs found locally.
 Closest Area to L.A., only 14 miles N. of 210 Frwy in Upland, 30 miles E. of L.A.